 My name is Crystal Pierce and I was raised in Baker City, Oregon.
 I became a Christian at a very young age, but as I continue to grow in my relationship with Christ, I understand more of my need for a Savior.

-Following high school, I attended New Tribes Bible Institute in Wisconsin and was grounded in the Word of God.
+Following high school, I attended New Tribes Bible Institute in Wisconsin and received a wonderful foundation by being taught the Word of God.
 I was taught chronologically beginning with Creation and continuing through the Old and New Testaments ending with Revelation.
 I spent two years home in Oregon working, spending time with my church, and praying for laborers to go to the missions fields.
-Then within a period of two weeks I was the “laborer” sent to the Missionary Training Center in Missouri with a desire to see remote people groups hear the Gospel.
+Then within a period of two weeks I became the “laborer” sent to the Missionary Training Center in Missouri with a desire to see remote people groups hear the Gospel.
 While attending the Missionary Training Center in Missouri, I learned skills and techniques that can be used to help plant a New Testament indigenous church in another country and another culture.
 I also received training in learning how to face culture shock, living in a foreign country, unwritten language and culture, and more.

 How will I fit in?